 Women's Trauma Sensitive Yoga Series

-Blossom House currently offers a ten-week, women-only Trauma Sensitive Yoga series of classes.
-This ten-week series is offered once a year.
+Blossom House ten-week, women-only Trauma Sensitive Yoga series of classes is currently on pause due to Covid-19.
+Please check back for updates on when this ten-week series is offered again.
 Participants may enroll in subsequent series as needed.

 Women's Trauma Sensitive Yoga Series

 Suggested donation for the ten-week series is $300, however, this series is offered on a sliding scale basis:

 $500 - Supporter (supports others as well as yourself)